amatgil/Sis-mulador/README.md

 because it's invalid.
 If you feed it invalid input, you're gonna get UB (good luck lmao).

 Also, the memory and data memories are separate because I didn't stop to think before I started writing down code.
 Just, like, assume they're the same.
-I'm protecting you from yourself?
+I'm protecting you from yourself (this actually has already helped me).

 ## Roadmap
-Use `as` more (note the sign extension notes when upcasting): https://doc.rust-lang.org/reference/expressions/operator-expr.html#type-cast-expressions
+Use `as` more (note the sign extension remarks when upcasting): https://doc.rust-lang.org/reference/expressions/operator-expr.html#type-cast-expressions